 To get the best results, put the same spirit and focus you would put into your regular karate training drills.
 Be mindful of each move and choose your techniques rather than just wildly throwing punches.

-5 Excellent Karate Heavy Bag Workouts
+5 Excellent Punching Bag Workouts

 So, now you’ve got your heavy bag set up.
 You bought your gloves and you’ve figured out how to wrap your hands.
 What are some good punchbag drills you can use?
 Let’s look at a few.